joseluisq/gimage/docs/content/examples/composing-with-canvas.md

 # Composing with canvas

-Canvas class is useful to composing several elements like images, text and figures.
+Canvas class is useful for composing several elements like images, text and figures.

 !!! tip "Tip"
     Canvas `append(arr)` function also supports an array of elements.